How to Make a Book Into an Audiobook [9 Steps For Authors!]

 - Pay attention to the lighting in your recording space.
 Good lighting can help you see what you’re doing and make reading the audiobook’s text easier.
 Avoid glare by using soft, diffused lighting.

-5. Edit and master the audiobook recording
+5. Edit and master the recording

 Once you’ve recorded your audiobook, it’s time to edit and master the recording.
 This is important in ensuring that your audiobook sounds professional and polished.
 Here are some tips for editing and mastering your audiobook recording: